mozilla/ichnaea/docs/api/geolocate.rst

 Purpose
-    Determine the current location based on data provided about nearby cell or WiFi networks and based on the IP address used to access the service.
+    Determine the current location based on data provided about nearby Bluetooth, cell or WiFi networks and based on the IP address used to access the service.

 Request